getporter/porter/docs/content/mixin-dev-guide/commands.md

 ## uninstall

-The uninstall command (required) is called from inside the invocation image during the `porter run` command.
+The uninstall command (required) is called from inside the bundle image during the `porter run` command.
 The current step from the manifest is passed on stdin.

 Example: